BarcinoLechiguino/1v1-Demolition/README.md

 # Goal of the Game

-The goal of the game is, by the use of projectiles, destroy the other player's car.
+The goal of the game is, by the use of projectiles, destroy the other player's vehicle.
+The first player to destroy the opponent's vehicle 3 times wins.